SamBuckberry/sambuckberry.github.io/CV.md

 ***

 I am a genome biologist, bioinformatician and data scientist.
-Currently my research is focused on deciphering the role of the epigenome in neuronal gene regulation and stem cell reprogramming by combining cutting-edge DNA sequencing techniques (ATAC-seq, ChIP-seq, MethylC-seq, RNA-seq), bioinformatics methods, statistical modeling, and large scale computation.
-I am an expert programmer in the R language, and I am committed to implementing transparent and reproducible research practices in data analysis.
+Currently, my research is focused on deciphering the role of the epigenome in neuronal gene regulation and stem cell reprogramming by combining cutting-edge DNA sequencing techniques (i.e. ATAC-seq, ChIP-seq, MethylC-seq, RNA-seq), bioinformatics methods, statistical modeling, and large scale computation.
+I am a highly proficient programmer in the R language, and am committed to implementing transparent and reproducible research practices in data analysis.

 ***